 The second step in an HEA baseline assessment is the preparation of a wealth breakdown, by livelihood zone.
-The wealth breakdowns (percent of population) for the six livelihood zones fall into the following ranges: 10-30% very poor, 15-35% poor, 25-45% middle and 15-35% better off.
-Wealth breakdowns group people together using local definitions of wealth and quantify their livelihood assets (including land and livestock holdings, household size and composition, skills, etc.).
+The wealth breakdowns for the five livelihood zones all fall into the following ranges (percent of households)1: 25-30% very poor, 25-35% poor, 20-30% middle, 15-20% better off.

 The third step is the quantification of all sources of food, income and expenditure - for each wealth group in each livelihood zone - for a defined 'reference' year.
-The reference year differs by livelihood zone because of the extended period over which the baseline assessments were carried out.
+The reference year differs by livelihood zone.